 Submit a Domestic Violence-Animal Abuse inquiry online.
 Once your inquiry has been submitted, it will be reviewed by an Animal Control Officer who will promptly address any noted concerns and begin investigating, as appropriate.
 If you have any further questions or would like to speak with an Animal Control Officer, please call 703-777-0406.

-- Members of the Loudoun County Animal Services' (LCAS) Animal Control team provide SAVE presentations to interested members of the community.
+- Members of the Loudoun County Animal Services’ (LCAS) Humane Law Enforcement Team provide SAVE presentations to interested members of the community.
 Please contact LCAS at 703-777-0406 to schedule a presentation or to speak to a member of the SAVE team.